Slaitroc/RicciPaoliGrisoni/RASD.md

 - Internship is no longer available.

 ### AcceptMatch
 **Actors:** Student, Company

-**Entry Conditions:** A Match is generated between the student and the Company's Internship and the Student has his CV uploaded.
+**Entry Conditions:** A Match is generated between the Student and the Company's Internship and the Student has his CV uploaded.

 **Flow of Events:**
 1. The platform notifies the Student and the Company of the Match.